 We’ve used Elements Connect capabilities to customize the display of these custom fields to highlight important information and display opportunities in an easy to digest table.

 During the create issue transition, Elements Connect queries Salesforce to fetch the value of these fields based on the email address of the reporter.

 This way the agent has a comprehensive view of the customer context without leaving the Jira interface and can provide fast, accurate answers to the customer’s problem.

 Using Salesforce data to prioritize tickets and create queues

 We can go one step further and use the information fetched from Salesforce – here the Customer priority for instance – to configure the Jira Service Management queues.

 This allows the Support team to prioritize the request based on customer data that can be related to the account, the assets… or any Salesforce object.

 In this blog, we’ve seen how you can use Elements Connect to help support teams easily deliver the instant, personalized service that drives growth and exceeds customers expectations.

-Do you want to see your Jira Service Desk agents experience the same benefits?
+Do you want to see your Jira Service Management agents experience the same benefits?